Skip to Main Content

 In 2015, the Commission, in collaboration with the Freeport Historical Society, was awarded seven roadside markers by the William G. Pomeroy Foundation.
 The Pomeroy Foundation “strongly believes that historic markers play an important role in local historic preservation by serving a dual purpose.
 They educate the public and foster historic tourism, which in turn can provide much needed economic benefits to the towns and villages where the markers are placed.”
 The foundation had a number of requirements including: written permission from the owner of the property, must be within the time frame of 1740-1915, and all information from the marker must be derived from primary sources.

-The Pomeroy Foundation markers include: Archer Street School, Bayview Hose #3, Bennington Park, Col. James Dean's House, Columbus Avenue School, Freeport Bank, Kelby House, Freeport Golf Club, Freeport Water and Power, Trubia Rifle, Woodcleft Canal, and Woodcelft Inn.
+The Pomeroy Foundation markers include: Archer Street School, Bayview Hose #3, Bennington Park, Col. James Dean's House, Columbus Avenue School, Freeport Bank, Kelby House, Freeport Golf Club, Freeport Water and Power, Trubia Rifle, Woodcleft Canal, Woodcelft Inn, Freeport Police Department, Christ Lutheran Church, Freeport River, Excelsior Hook and Ladder Co.
+No. 1, and Merrick Road.
+The latter five of these markers were erected in 2024.

 In the 1930s, The New York State Education Department erected two historical markers commemorating the original sites of Daniel Raynor's grist and saw mill (Mill Road between South Main Street and Hanse Avenue) and the San Hole Church (Babylon Turnpike, south of Seaman Avenue).